Zenius Labs

 In grade ten I took initiative and used my young female perspective to develop Zenius Labs.
 My goal was to diversify STEAM access in the Comox Valley.
 I developed the concept, applied for PAC grants, recruited members, and coordinated with teachers/community members for space, equipment, and support.
 Our 80% female membership met twice a week to learn and collaborate on workshops and projects that focused on the strengths and interests of each member.
 From websites to electronics and 3D printing, members gained experience and confidence in their STEAM passions.
 We then partnered with the art gallery and elementary teachers to run our workshops for younger students, inspiring the 80% female attendees through role modelling.

 The first challenge was losing my sponsor teacher to a health leave that left me without an official mentor.
 I was amazed at the other teachers and parents who offered support when I reached out to help, but without Roger it was up to me to keep people on track and set boundaries.
 I learned to recognize the difference between a good friend and the right person for a project.
 Lastly, I had to make peace with the fact that running a club takes a tremendous amount of time, and because we were all full-time students, Zenius Labs wouldn’t grow into everything I’d hoped it would in that first year.
+After coming to this conclusion and scaling back, I was able to accomplish some meaningful things with Zenius Labs.